|

 Songwriters

-said a typical day is spent writing for three hours and
+a typical day is spent writing for three hours and then conducting

-then conducting businesses such as pitching songs to publishers,
+businesses such as pitching songs to publishers, promotion

 Persistence

-ASCAP Sound Source critique session one writer was discouraged
+Sound Source critique session one writer was discouraged that

-that he had spent five years trying to get a cut.
-Jerry
+he had spent five years trying to get a cut.
+Jerry Vandiver

-Vandiver responded that it took one successful songwriter
+responded that it took one successful songwriter 15 years

 5.)